maxxim333/Genomic_Data_Analysis/README.md

 - Find orthologous genes between out target strain and Arabidopsis Thaliana (the script is provided in jupyter notebook and also in PDF)

+#Fifth: This script takes the 14 orthologous genes of Arabidopsis Thaliana of 4 genes differentially expressed in out target cyanobacterium strain (found in script fourth_bis), asks some bioogical questions about it and finds out new biomarkers (using R).
+It needs 2 files: TableCellType has an information about each gene´s expression in each cell type in Arabidopsis.
+WOX5 is the stem-cell. the file TableStemCell is a complementation experiment data in which one of the key stem cell genes is mutated and complemented with overexpression of other genes.
+- Reads the table and makes a subset of data made of 14 orthologous genes
+- Makes a boxplot to visualizes gene expression distribution in different tissues
+- Build a heatmap of these genes
+- Performs a PCA
+- Does the similar for the other table
+- Finds biomarker genes for some of the tissues
+(The biological conclusions of this analysis are in the PDF called pdf_final_VASKIN_MAKSYM)

+·································································································
 #Potentially required path changes and/or installations:
 - (for the first script) SPAdes... /home/osboxes/anaconda_ete/pkgs/spades-3.13.0-0/share/spades-3.13.0-0/bin
 - (for the second script) bowtie2-2.3.4.3-linux-x86_64